new article on Firehouse.com

 Header assembly

-If you need a now support waiting for the specialized equipment a horizontal crib stack with an airbag can be assembled and lowered into the vertical void.
+If a NOW support is needed while waiting for the specialized equipment, assemble a horizontal crib stack with airbag and lowered into the void.